Nationalizing her governor run? ‘You bet I am,’ Sanders says

 But in Arkansas, where Trump won with more than 62% of the vote, her hyperpartisan past is an asset to many.
 In Cabot, some in the mostly unmasked audience donned red Trump hats and shirts depicting the former president.

-“Everything she stands for is just maintaining the American way, the conservative way of life, keeping our rights alive,” said Kristen Harrington, who works at a honey company in Cabot and who wore a shirt that read “Mean Tweets 2024.”
+“Everything she stands for is just maintaining the American way, the conservative way of life, keeping our rights alive,” Kristen Harrington said, who works at a honey company in Cabot and who wore a shirt that read “Mean Tweets 2024.”

 Harold Glenn Earnest, a 96-year-old veteran from tiny Romance, about 30 miles north of Cabot, whom Sanders talked with at the eatery, said he’s already thinking beyond the governor’s mansion for Sanders.